-There are very few dinners that feel as comforting, crowd-pleasing and downright reliable as a potato and bacon bake.
-Creamy layers of thinly sliced potato, crispy bacon and melted cheese come together to create the ultimate side dish (or sneaky main meal) that works just as well for weeknight dinners as it does for entertaining.
+There are very few dishes as comforting, crowd-pleasing and downright reliable as a potato and bacon bake.
+With creamy layers of thinly sliced potato, crispy bacon and plenty of melted cheese, it's the ultimate side dish - or a sneaky main - that works just as well for easy weeknight dinners as it does for entertaining.

 If you love classic comfort food, this recipe sits beautifully alongside my oven baked Chicken, Rice and Bacon and One Pot Mac and Cheese - simple, family-friendly recipes that always get rave reviews!

-This potato and bacon bake is everything a great potato bake should be: rich without being heavy, full of flavour, and easy enough for busy families.
-Unlike some versions that turn watery or take forever to cook, this recipe uses the right potato variety, a simple cream base, and a layered method that guarantees soft potatoes and a golden, cheesy top every single time.
+This potato and bacon bake is everything a great potato bake should be - rich without being heavy, full of flavour and easy enough for busy families.
+Unlike versions that turn watery or take forever to cook, this recipe uses the right potatoes, a simple creamy base and a smart layering method to deliver perfectly soft potatoes and a golden, cheesy top every single time.

 It's a brilliant make-ahead dish for BBQs, Christmas lunch, Sunday roasts or even a cosy midweek dinner when served with a simple green salad.
 If you're feeding a crowd, this bake pairs perfectly with Honey Mustard Chicken or Slow Cooked Roast Beef.